Job Title: Licensed B1/B2 Engineer

-With over 55 years of experience, Shannon based Atlantic Aviation Group (AAG) is one of Europe’s leading independent aviation solution providers.
-The company has a strong reputation of providing customers with a complete range of solutions including; aircraft maintenance & modifications, technical, engineering and design services, logistics and material solutions and international training and consultancy.
+With nearly 60 years of experience, Shannon based Atlantic Aviation Group (AAG) is one of Europe’s leading independent aviation solution providers.
+The company has a strong reputation of providing customers with a complete range of solutions including; aircraft maintenance & modifications, technical, engineering and design services, logistics and material solutions and international training.
 This reputation is built on a proud history and tradition of superior craftsmanship, technical expertise and continuous training, which is supported by our flexible, open and partnership-based customer relationships.

-The company provides a range of aviation solutions including; Part 145 Aircraft Maintenance, CAMO & Technical Services, Part 21 Design Services and the EASA Part 147 Atlantic Aviation Institute which provides aviation training to airlines, MRO’s and companies around the world.
+The company provides a range of aviation solutions including; Part 145 Aircraft Maintenance, MAA Part 145 Defence Services, CAMO & Technical Services, Part 21 Design Services and the EASA Part 147 Atlantic Aviation Institute which provides aviation training to airlines, MRO’s and companies around the world.

-AAG have an exceptional opportunity for a highly-motivated career focused and ambitious Licensed B1/B2 Engineer seeking a role in a challenging, fast-paced and rewarding environment.
+AAG have an exceptional opportunity for a highly-motivated career focused and ambitious Equipment Tooling Mechanic seeking a role in a challenging, fast-paced and rewarding environment.
 Our aim as a team is to attract and develop key talent across all levels of our growing aviation business.

 Licensed engineers have responsibility for ensuring that maintenance actions are performed, certified and recorded accurately.
 Any individual performing/certifying maintenance on an aircraft has responsibilities which include but are not limited to;

 - Using applicable current maintenance data, work order instructions and information systems.